-- 12.5.1 Accessory Apartment:

-means a self-contained dwelling unit supplemental to the primary

-residential use of the property.

-- 12.5.2 Accessory Building or Structure: means a detached, subordinate building or structure on the same lot as the main building devoted exclusively to an accessory use.
+- 12.5.1 Accessory Apartment: means a self-contained dwelling unit supplemental to the primary residential use of the property. - 12.5.2 Accessory Building or Structure: means a detached, subordinate building or structure on the same lot as the main building devoted exclusively to an accessory use.

-- 12.5.3 Accessory Use:
+12.5.3 Accessory Use:

-means a use naturally and normally incidental, subordinate in purpose and floor area, and exclusively devoted to a main use of land, building or structure located on the same lot. - 12.5.4 Adjacent Lands means those lands contiguous to a key natural heritage feature or key hydrologic feature where it is likely that development or site alteration can reasonably be expected to have a negative impact on the feature.
+means a use naturally and normally incidental, subordinate in purpose and floor area, and exclusively devoted to a main use of land, building or structure located on the same lot.

+12.5.4 Adjacent Lands or Lands in Close Proximity: means those lands subject to a development proposal, where the natural functions, attributes or linkages of the identified lands can reasonably be expected to be impacted by the development activities. means those lands contiguous to a key natural heritage feature or key hydrologic feature where it is likely that development or site alteration can reasonably be expected to have a negative impact alteration can reasonably be expected to have a negative impact on the feature.
 Generally, adjacent lands are considered to be within 120 metres from any part of the feature.
-For the purposes of Policy 8.8.9, adjacent lands are those lands contiguous to a protected heritage property. - 12.5.5 Adverse Effects: means one or more of: - impairment of the quality of the natural environment for any use that can be made of it;
+For the purposes of Policy 8.8.10, adjacent lands are those lands contiguous to a protected heritage property.

+12.5.5 Adverse Effects:

+means one or more of:

-- (b) injury or damage to property or plant and animal life; - (c) harm or material discomfort to any person; - (d) an adverse effect on the health of any person; - (e) impairment of the safety of any person; - (f) rendering any property or plant or animal life unfit for use by humans: - (g) loss of enjoyment of normal use of property; - (h) interference with normal conduct of business.
+- (a) impairment of the quality of the natural environment for any use that can be made of it; - (b) injury or damage to property or plant and animal life; - (c) harm or material discomfort to any person; - (d) an adverse effect on the health of any person; - (e) impairment of the safety of any person; - (f) rendering any property or plant or animal life unfit for use by humans; - (g) loss of enjoyment of normal use of property; - (h) interference with normal conduct of business.